coordinature/coordinature.github.io/development/solutions/earthly/about.md

 - Multimedia experience
 - Translation of soil entities, plants and air data into storytelling & animation.

 Earthly.ai >
 - VR experience about Earthlyai
 - AR experience where we represented Bamboo (fargesia rufa) and a Banana plant. (musa basjoo)

 ### What is the plan for Earthly?
+- Creating an expert network
+- Earthly Search MVP
+-

 ### What are the challenges?
+- Data collection
+-

 ### Mangrove project
 ### Timeline
+- Setting up a mini testlab in studio
+- Building our MVP for our Searchtool
+- Setting up a ML system for dashboard